We are actively monitoring the COVID-19 situation.

 Brain Tumour Foundation of Canada is fortunate to have people like Rubie to share their stories and help raise awareness […]

-Brain Tumour Foundation of Canada is proud to announce the three recipients of our 2020 Studentship Research Grants, Peter Liu, […]
+Brain Tumour Foundation of Canada is proud to announce the recipients of our 2020 Studentship Research Grants, Peter Liu, and […]

 Chef Christine Tizzard is well known for her culinary innovation and vibrant recipes.
 In addition to her many television appearances, […]